The regulars -

 The Pirate Planet written by Douglas Adams and directed by Pennant Roberts

-This story in a nutshell: I wouldn’t even attempt to sum this one up!
-Teeth and Curls: The Doctor takes great exception to the TARDIS being described as a veteran and vintage vehicle and he doesn’t understand what rubbish they are teaching at the Academy these days!
+Teeth and Curls: The Doctor takes great exception to the TARDIS being described as a veteran and vintage vehicle and he doesn’t understand what rubbish they are teaching at the Academy these days that Romana cannot recognise what a superior vessel he travels in.
 Rather than be told how to pilot the TARDIS by some rank Academy amateur he rips the page of technobabble out of the manual with a riposte of ‘absolute rubbish.’
-He is perfectly capable of admitting when he is wrong – only this time he isn’t!
-Its clever how the script plays on the Doctor’s frequent piloting errors because in this instance, the rarest of occasions, he genuinely is right.
+He is perfectly capable of admitting when he is wrong – only this time he isn’t.
+It's clever how the script plays on the Doctor’s frequent piloting errors because in this instance, the rarest of occasions, he really is right.
 Making contact with a new civilisation requires tact and experience but the only trouble is the Doctor is dreadful at it (well he does look like a complete fruitcake).
 Besides as K.9 so rightly points out Romana is prettier than he is.
 Looks like the old liquorice allsorts trick works on all guards around the universe.
 He saves planets mostly but this time he has arrived far, far too late.
-Whilst Romana is acting as the Captain’s scientific advisor she suggests that he should seek the Doctor’s advice if he has the stamina.
-You suddenly see the wisdom in Tom Baker’s frivolous performance as the Doctor because suddenly all that irreverence drops away as he informs Romana that they have stumbled on one of the greatest crimes of all time and you really believe him.
+Whilst Romana is acting as the Captain’s scientific advisor she suggests that he should seek the Doctor’s advice...but only if he has the stamina.
+You suddenly see the wisdom in Tom Baker’s frivolous performance as the madcap mid Williams era Doctor because suddenly all that irreverence drops away as he informs Romana that they have stumbled on one of the greatest crimes of all time and you really believe him.
 The horror he expresses has all the more impact because of his previous frippery.
 He has a great little rant at the Mentiads - ‘His name’s the Captain and you know that!
 Why haven’t you kicked him out?’
-He’s known hundreds of people that have lived for hundreds of years, it doesn’t necessarily make them evil.
+He’s known hundreds of people that have lived for hundreds of years and it doesn’t automatically make them evil.
 Being an expert at regeneration and at winding up evil tyrants there seems to be a bigger glint in the Doctor’s eye than ever when pulling apart Xanxia’s eternal life scheme in the last episode.
 And it earns a belt around the face.
 This is the furthest the Doctor has pushed the TARDIS in his life, to the point where the old girl almost explodes with the pressure she is under to co-exist at the same time as the pirate planet.
-It seems that even the Doctor doesn’t feel that a story has ended without a big bang and he punches the air with delight as the Bridge goes up in flames!
+It seems that even the Doctor doesn’t feel that a story has ended unless there is a big bang and he punches the air with delight as the Bridge goes up in flames!

-The Tin Dog: K.9 is at his best in this story, witty as hell and he even gets a fight scene with another robot animal!
+The Tin Dog: K.9 is at his best in this story; witty as hell and he even gets a fight scene with another robot animal!
 The Doctor is being flippant but K.9 realises that a piece of cake has no relevance to the Key of Time at all.
 He makes four attempts to tell the Doctor that Romana has been arrested but he is so busy getting involved he doesn’t have the time to notice.
 It might be a bit naff looking but I love the fact that K.9 gets to fight off another electronic animal to save the Doctor.
 He’s a good dog.

 Sparkling Dialogue: ‘How paralysingly dull, boring and tedious!’ – a line that could sink any other show (imagine if it was spoken in Underworld?) but the last accusation you could level at The Pirate Planet!
-‘All I know is that this planet wasn’t here when I tried to land.’

 ‘Has anybody seen a planet called Calufrax?’

 ‘Wrong?
-Its an economic miracle!
-Of course its wrong!’
+It's an economic miracle!
+Of course it's wrong!’

 ‘Calufrax buried inside Zanak, the Pirate Planet, and having the goodness sucked out of it.’